Why puppetry? People ask me.

 Looking for opportunities on Puppet Island.
-Photo (and puppets) by Jared Ramirez.
+Photo (and puppets) by J. Ramirez.

 I also didn’t want to perform for kids.
-Seeking puppetry for adults made my pursuit more difficult, and telling people I was interested in “adult puppetry” could lead me down some unfortunate rabbit holes.
+Seeking puppetry for adults made my pursuit more difficult, and telling people I was interested in “adult puppetry” could lead me down some dark and sticky rabbit holes.